SophieHYe/dd2482_covid19_course_info/COVID19_COURSE_INFO.md

 #### Firebase
 Firebase is a serverless computing service, which provides a suite of API's desiged to help deploy an application with the power of Google servers.
 This project uses Firebase's real time database and webhosting API’s.
-The real time database is a NoSQL document database, which gives it some limits in terms of doing custom queries to create views, but has its focus on simplicity and speed.
+The real time database is a NoSQL document database, which gives it some limits in terms of doing custom queries to create views.
+Instead, the database in Firebas has its focus on simplicity and speed.

 The setup is very straight forward.
 * Install npm package with `npm install --save firebase`